onap/vnfrqts-requirements/docs/Chapter7.rst

 ..
 [2]
-   Recall that the Node Object **is required** to be identical across all VMs of a VNF invoked as part of the action except for the “name”.
+   Recall that the Node Object **is required** to be identical across all VMs of a VNF invoked as part of the action except for the â€œnameâ€�.

 ..
 [3]
    Upstream elements must provide the appropriate FQDN in the request to